To become a member of the Eagle Creek 9 Hole Ladies League:

 5. Certify the scores of fellow players.

 MONTHLY LUNCHEONS - You must sign up for lunch (yes or no) on ForeTees if you are playing golf.
 If you are not playing golf on that day, you may sign up for lunch by calling Club Dining Reservations.
 If you have dietary restrictions, please indicate so in the notes when signing up on ForeTees.
-You must sign up one week in advance if you want to choose from 3 lunch selections; otherwise, you will be given what is available.

 CANCELLATIONS - Inform the Golf Shop staff as soon as possible.